PiSaucer/book-c-plus-plus/docs/Chapter1/LostFortune/readme.md

 The final project for this chapter, Lost Fortune, is a personalized adventure game in which the player enters a few pieces of information, which the computer uses to enhance a basic adventure story.
 Figure 1.9 shows a sample run.

-I include the file string, part of the standard library, so I can use a string object to access a string through a variable.
-There’s a lot more to string objects, but I’m going to keep you in suspense.
+I include the file `string`, part of the standard library, so I can use a `string` object to access a string through a variable.
+There’s a lot more to `string` objects, but I’m going to keep you in suspense.
 You’ll learn more about them in Chapter 3, “For Loops, Strings, and Arrays: Word Jumble.”

-Also, I employ using directives to spell out the objects in the std namespace that I plan to access.
-As a result, you can clearly see that string is in namespace std.
+Also, I employ `using` directives to spell out the objects in the `std` namespace that I plan to access.
+As a result, you can clearly see that `string` is in namespace `std`.

 ## Getting Information from the Player